Special Educational Services

 High School

 The high school level students who have learning disabilities or difficulties may need a customized curriculum which helps them to approach the materials with more focus and attention to detail, more emphasis on the objective, at a slower pace.
-In the areas of history and science, for instance, the textbooks are more concise, with short chapters that demand less long-term retention and memory work.

 Frequently Asked Questions